How to reduce returns on Shopify (without hurting conversion)

 What order to implement

-- Week 2-4: Install return scoring (lever 3).
-If you install RefundSentry, this takes 30 seconds; scoring starts on the next return.
-If you build it yourself, budget 2-3 weeks.
+Week 2 to 4.
+Install return scoring (lever 3).
+RefundSentry installs in 30 seconds and scoring starts on the next return.
+Building it yourself is 2 to 3 weeks.

-- Month 2: Audit your worst-performing product pages (lever 1).
-Focus on the top 20% of SKUs by return count; upgrade their photos, descriptions, and sizing guides.
+Month 2.
+Audit your worst-performing product pages (lever 1).
+Focus on the top 20% of SKUs by return count.
+Upgrade photos, descriptions, sizing guides.

-Merchants who follow this sequence typically drop their return rate 12-20% within 90 days without any measurable impact on conversion.
-Merchants who skip to policy first usually see the return rate drop 20% and conversion drop 6% — net worse.
+Merchants who follow this sequence typically drop return rate 12% to 20% within 90 days with no measurable hit to conversion.
+Merchants who skip to policy first usually see returns drop 20% and conversion drop 6%.
+Net worse.

-For Shopify-specific tooling to implement lever 3, see Shopify Flow Templates for Return Fraud Prevention.
+For Shopify-specific tooling on lever 3, see Shopify Flow templates for return fraud prevention.